Dublin Link

 The Dublin Link is a pedestrian and bicycle bridge over the Scioto River in Dublin, Ohio.
 The bridge is the only single-tower S-shaped suspension bridge in the world.
-The bridge connects Dublin's historic district and downtown on the west bank with the Bridge Street District partially complete, on the east bank.
+The bridge connects Dublin's historic district and downtown on the west bank with the Bridge Street District on the east bank.

 The bridge was originally proposed in 1986, and re-proposed in 2007.
 After planning, studies, and design efforts, construction began in 2017.
 The bridge was completed and opened on 17 March 2020, after a planned ceremony on March 13 was cancelled due to the COVID-19 pandemic.